SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

-# Solace PubSub+ Event Broker on Kubernetes Deployment Guide
+# Solace PubSub+ Event Broker on Kubernetes Guide

 This is a detailed documentation of deploying Solace PubSub+ Event Broker on Kubernetes.